d12frosted/elpa-mirror/gnu/osm-readme.txt

 1 Features
 ══════════

+  • Zoomable and moveable map display
+  • Display of tracks and POIs from GPX file
   • Parallel fetching of tiles with curl
-  • Scrolling in large and small steps
+  • Moving in large and small steps
-  • Zooming
   • Mouse support (dragging, clicking)
   • Map scale indicator
-  • Jump to coordinate
+  • Go to coordinate
   • Search for location by name
   • Org link support
   • Bookmarked positions with pins
-  • Multiple preconfigured servers
+  • Multiple preconfigured tile servers

 2 Configuration